 You can register as an individual or as an organisation.

-Joining the voluntary part of the register
+Joining the voluntary part of the Childcare Register

 You can apply to the voluntary part of the Childcare Register if you want to do childcare for which registration isn’t compulsory, eg look after children aged 8 and above.